TOPdesk/codegarden/README.md

 Then finally, run the following command in the command line interface to start a browser running Codegarden.
 - gulp

 Changes to the sourcecode will automatically cause the browser to refresh.
+While running in this mode, there is a level editor available under /levelEditor.

 To run tests run:
 - gulp test